 If your page is loading slowly, or people don’t find interesting content, then most probably, they will leave without scrolling down further.

 There are many circumstances and reasons making people leave your page without getting a convert and you can easily find that with this method.

 According to the best-selling author & entrepreneur, Seth Godin,

 Marketing is no longer about the stuff that you make, but about the stories, you tell.

 And the number one rule of a high-converting landing page is that it tells the story and answers the questions arising in the visitor’s mind.

-Even I have observed it in the traditional marketing that people don’t care what you are selling but cares why.
-Same psychology implies online, and if you answer their ‘Why,’ then your conversions will definitely be skyrocketed.
+Even I have observed in traditional marketing that people don’t care what you sell but care why you sell.
+The same psychology implies online, and if you answer their ‘Why,’ then your conversions will definitely be skyrocketed.

 Simply, help people to achieve their goals, and you’ll meet your own.
 It’s a win-win situation for you both.